Quantum noncommutative ABJM field theory: four- and six-point functions: Scalar field four-point functions

-where $S^{box}$, $S^{tri}$, $S^{bub}$ denotes contributions from the eight box, eight triangle, and nine bubble diagrams, represented partly in Figs.\ref{fig:Fig21}-\ref{fig:Fig41}, and denoted as:
+where $S^{box}$, $S^{tri}$, and $S^{bub}$ denotes contributions from eight box, eight triangle, and nine bubble diagrams, represented partly in figures \ref{fig:Fig21}-\ref{fig:Fig41}, and denoted as:

-There is also six scalar fields tadpole contribution $S^{tad}$ from a single loop diagram, (up to the $\pi$-,$\sigma$-permutations of all fields in (\ref{AS6})), given in Fig.\ref{fig:Fig4-6tad}, respectively.
-Number of contributions from (\ref{S4X}) actually do not exists due to the absence of relevant contributing terms in the action $S$ (\ref{Action}).
+There is also six scalar fields tadpole contribution $S^{tad}$ from a single loop diagram, [up to the $\pi$-,$\sigma$-permutations of all fields in (\ref{AS6})], given in figure \ref{fig:Fig4-6tad}, respectively.
+Note that number of contributions within (\ref{S4X}) actually do not exists due to the absence of relevant contributing terms in the complete action $S$ (\ref{Action}).